josephaw1022/LaptopConfiguration/README.md

   Contains the `winget-config.json` file, which includes all the Winget packages I installed on my Windows 11 laptop.
 This file serves as a backup so that I can quickly reinstall all my software if I ever need to set up a new Windows 11 environment.

 - **fedora-41**
-  Contains a series of shell scripts for configuring my Fedora 41 system:
+  Contains a series of shell scripts for configuring my Fedora 41 system
-  - **dnf-packages.sh**: Installs essential DNF packages.
-  - **flatpaks.sh**: Installs Flatpak packages.
-  - **kubernetes-tooling.sh**: Installs Kubernetes-related tools.
-  - **miscellaneous.sh**: Installs other necessary tools and configures miscellaneous settings.

 ## Fedora 41 Setup Instructions